 The Nicaraguan Institute of Civil Aeronautics (INAC), which is the national aviation authority in the country, has prohibited all drone operations.
 People that have tried to get into the country have had their drones confiscated by customs officers.
-Citizens that would like to import drones into the country are required to get a permit first, failure to which their UAVs are seized, and they have to pay a storage fee.
+According to Nicaragua drone laws, citizens that would like to import drones into the country are required to get a permit first, failure to which their UAVs are seized, and they have to pay a storage fee.
 The INAC, however, states that Nicaragua doesn’t permit the use of drones in the country, so it’s difficult to get the permit.

 Drones are actually legal in Oman but only for commercial use.
 You also have to get a permit before you can fly a UAV which needs to be applied for before you get into the country.
 If you only use your drone for recreational use, don’t carry it because it’s prohibited.

 Even though drone operations are banned in Saudi Arabia, they do have a registration page on the national variation website, the Saudi Arabia General Authority for Aviation’s (GACA).
 According to the Deputy President of GACA’s President For Safety and Air Transport, Abdulhakim Al-Badr, it’s illegal to fly UAVs within the Kingdom’s airspace.
 This could only mean that the registrations are only open to nationals.